-- 2. Explain why the nucleus is the most dense part of the atom. - 3.
+- 2. Explain why the nucleus is the most dense part of the atom.
+The nucleus contains the protons and neutrons (nucleons) that have higher much masses than the electrons that are found in energy levels around the nucleus. - 3.
 Explain why atoms are electrically neutral.